nidnogg/frozn-drone/README.md

-# the tutz drone
+# frozn drone

-the tutz Drone is a tiny web app mimicking a radio widget - featuring the cool work of [the tutz](https://thetutz.bandcamp.com/), an experimental musician from Brazil.
+frozn Drone is a tiny web app mimicking a radio widget - featuring the cool work of [frozn](https://www.instagram.com/TheFroznColors/), a rock, hip-hop, and electronic musician from India.

 ## Usage